srvo/failure/Fractionalization.md

+This is a lower priority topic as of 17 november 2017.

 These sources indicate that around [fraction] of [metric] is [connector] to [topic] every year.

 | Datapoint | Source | Value | Type | Year